Podcast: Play in new window | Download

 - How do I capture the joys and freedoms of this homeschool lifestyle?

-In the Capturing the Charmed Homeschool mentoring course we will discuss…
+In the Capturing the Charmed Homeschool group coaching, we will discuss…

-- Knowing your WHY behind your choice to homeschool.
+- Knowing your WHY behind your homeschool choice.

-- Understand your personal vision & how your personal vision affects your homeschool vision.
+- Understanding your personal vision & how your personal vision affects your homeschool vision (How to Choose Vision Words for your Homeschool).

-- Clarify your belief on what an education is anyway for your children.
+- Clarifying your belief on what an education is anyway for your children.

 - Understand deschooling & how to actually do it.